As a member of the Norwood Board of Health, my priorities will be:

 Health Department/Board of Health representation can also be explored with other town boards and committees, including the Council on Aging, School Health Council, Impact Norwood, and other groups as needed.

-Icons from www.flaticon.com: Mental health icon created by juicy_fish, Toothbrush and Email icons icons created by Freepik, Networking icons created by Becris
+Icons from www.flaticon.com: Regulation icons, Toothbrush and Email icons icons created by Freepik, Networking icons created by Becris